backstage/backstage/plugins/devtools/README.md

    ```

 2. Then open the `packages/app/src/components/Root/Root.tsx` file
-3. The add these imports after all the existing import statements:
+3. Then add these imports after all the existing import statements:

    ```ts
    import { devToolsAdministerPermission } from '@backstage/plugin-devtools-common';